 Henry Ford is widely credited with inventing the assembly line in 1913.

 What he really did was copy the efficiency of meatpackers’ assembly lines that moved animal carcasses through 80 different procedures without stopping.
 Sinclair said the slaughterhouse was more accurately a disassembly line that included jobs with such names as leg breakers, rippers, and gut shovelers.

 All day long, meat fell onto floors filthy with dirt, sweat, and spit.

-All day long meat was thrown back onto the line as if nothing was wrong.
+All day long, that meat was thrown back onto the line as if nothing was wrong.
 Nothing was wasted, not even meat from diseased and dead animals.
 Factories bragged they used everything but the squeal.
-Nothing mattered except saving money and time by keeping the line moving.
+Nothing mattered except saving time and money by keeping the line moving.

 Not everyone agreed with the meatpackers.
 To many, muckraking meant detailed journalistic accounts of wrongdoing written to arouse public interest.
 We don’t hear the word anymore, but the concept carries on with watchdogs, whistleblowers, and investigative journalists.
 The role of investigative journalism is to examine wrongdoing in great detail by shining a bright light on an issue, presenting evidence, and advocating change.
 It is foundational that the reporting be fact-based.
 Two famous examples are Bob Woodward and Carl Bernstein, whose writing about the Watergate scandal led a United States president to resign in disgrace.